vendia/examples/design-patterns/domain-driven-design/pattern4/README.md

 3. Fill out details in the Uni Creation Wizard.

-**Step 1:** Give your Uni a name.
-Since this Uni will be owned and operated by the Marketing team, give it a Name ‘test-Marketing-<your-unique-indentifier>’.
+**Step 1:** Give your Uni a name.Since this Uni will be owned and operated by the Marketing team, give it a Name ‘test-Marketing-append-unique-suffix’.Get creative and choose a unique suffix that you will need for your Uni name.
+Reaplace it with the `append-unique-suffix` in the proposed Uni name.

 **Step 2:** Fill out the following information to create a Uni node.